 The organization and style of the cover letter are businesslike, as in the sample letter shown in Figure 2.
-Although parts of the sample cover letter are conversational, it is more formal in tone them the cover letter.
+Although parts of the sample cover letter are conversational, the tone is more formal than that of the cover letter.

 Critique of the Sample Cover Letter